datares/team-green-tea/README.md

 # Analysis and Code

 Our data analysis and corresponding code can be found in our analysis folder.
 While we were able to choose any language or platform for our analysis, we mainly utilized R and Tableau to clean our data and create our visualizations.
 Hence, our analyses include both R code and Markdown files and Tableau notebooks and scripts.
-For R, some of the specific packages we used include matplotlib, seaborn, and plot.ly — to create interactive visualizations!
+For R, some of the specific packages we used include plot.ly — to create interactive visualizations!

 ## Research Questions